Meromorphic vector fields with single-valued solutions on complex surfaces: Introduction

-A solution~$\Phi:\Omega\to S$ is \emph{maximal} if it that has no analytic continuation as a map from~$\mathbf{C}$ into~$S$ beyond~$\Omega$.
-This notion formalizes that of ``single valued solution'' and will be made precise in Definition~\ref{maxsol}.
-From the classification of holomorphic vector fields on K\"ahler surfaces (see Proposition~\ref{vfkah} for a precise statement), it follows that those that do not preserve a fibration are holomorphic vector fields on Abelian surfaces (without Abelian subgroups).
-In consequence, in the statement of the Main Theorem, we may replace the possibility ``$X$ is holomorphic'' by~``$X$ is a holomorphic vector field on an Abelian surface''.
+\begin{mainthm} Let~$S$ be a compact complex K\"ahler surface, $X$ a meromorphic vector field on~$S$, $P\subset S$ the curve of poles of~$X$, $\Omega\subset\mathbf{C}$ an open subset and~$\phi:\Omega\to S\setminus P$ a univalent maximal solution of the restriction of~$X$ to~$S\setminus P$ whose image is not contained in any proper analytic subset of~$S$.
+Up to a bimeromorphic transformation, either \begin{itemize} \item $X$ is holomorphic, or \item $S$ fibers over a rational or elliptic curve, with rational or elliptic fibers, and~$X$ preserves the fibration (in particular, each irreducible component of~$P$ is contained in a fiber). \end{itemize} \end{mainthm} In this statement, a solution~$\phi:\Omega\to S\setminus P$ is said to be \emph{univalent maximal} if it has no analytic continuation as a map from~$\mathbf{C}$ into~$S\setminus P$ beyond~$\Omega$.
+This notion formalizes that of ``single valued solution'' and will be made precise in definition~\ref{maxsol}.
+From the classification of holomorphic vector fields on compact K\"ahler surfaces (see proposition~\ref{vfkah} for a precise statement), it follows that if such a vector field does not preserve a fibration, it is a holomorphic vector field on a special Abelian surface (one without elliptic subgroups).
+In consequence, in the statement of the Main Theorem, we may replace the possibility ``$X$ is holomorphic'' by~``$X$ is a holomorphic vector field on an Abelian surface without elliptic subgroups''.

-On can interpret the fibered case as the existence a partial separation of variables: there is one variable that is integrated independently.
-For example, for the rational fibrations, we obtain, according to the nature of the vector field on the base, Riccati equations over rational, trigonometric (Clairaut) or elliptic function fields.
+One can interpret the fibered case as the existence of a partial separation of variables: there is one variable that is integrated independently.
+For example, for the rational fibrations, we obtain, according to the nature of the vector field on the base, Riccati equations over rational, trigonometric, or elliptic function fields.